-Improved Crosby’s strain was first introduced to this country in 1869.
-A quality heirloom beet that is early, tender and fine flavored — perfect for northern climates!
+First introduced to this country in 1869, Crosby’s Egyptian is a quality heirloom beet that is early, tender and fine flavored — perfect for northern climates!
 (55 days)

 Sow successive crops all season long, starting 2 to 4 weeks before last frost in spring, and continuing until a month before first frost in fall.
 (Sowings in intense mid-summer heat may not germinate as well.)
 Sow where the plants are to grow, 1/2 inch deep, 4 to 6 inches apart, in full sun on a neutral (non-acid) soil.